For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 For students getting to the universities along the Oxford Road corridor, the bus is by far the most popular option.

-Getting in and out of Greater Manchester is just as easy, with 3 major train stations connecting students to their hometowns across the country, including a direct train into London.
+Getting in and out of Greater Manchester is just as easy, with three major train stations connecting students to their hometowns across the country, including a direct train into London.

 Buses

 Rumour has it that Manchester has the busiest bus route in Europe.
 Standing along Oxford Road you can see why, there's literally a bus going past every minute!
-For those that are travelling to campus between Sackville Street and Oxford Road areas, the Magic 147 bus offers free travel for students and staff too.
+For University of Manchester students and staff travelling between Sackville Street and Oxford Road areas, the Magic 147 bus offers free travel.

 The route connects Fallowfield and other popular student housing areas with the universities and right up to the city centre and main train stations.